What do you offer?

-I offer online therapy via video and voice conferencing, email and instant messaging, and sessions via telephone (UK residents only).
+I offer online therapy via video and voice conferencing, email and instant messaging, and sessions via telephone.

-When looking for an online therapist they should be relevantly trained i.e. either a certificate or diploma in online therapy and a professional member of the Association for Counselling and Therapy Online (ACTO).
-Unfortunately there are many therapists working online without the necessary training along side their professional standard qualifications.
-There are differences in the dynamics between seeing a client in person and working with someone on line or via the telephone, and this requires additional specialist training.
+When looking for an online therapist they should be relevantly trained e.g. either a certificate or diploma in online therapy.
+There are differences in the dynamics between seeing a client in person and working with someone on line and this requires additional specialist training.
 The BACP guidelines says;

 “Online provision is a specialist area, requiring a level of competence at least as high as that for face-to-face work.”

-I use Vsee for video, voice and instant messaging, and ProtonMail for email.
-Both platforms are securely encrypted.
+I use Vsee or Zoom for video, voice and instant messaging, and ProtonMail for email.
+All these platforms are securely encrypted.
 You will be required to join these free services in order to begin therapy.

 For online sessions I recommend that you chose a private setting which is comfortable for you, and stick to this spot for each of our sessions.
 This will help to create the familiarity of a safe and consistent therapeutic space.

 Online therapy does differ from seeing a therapist in person.
-These differences include asynchronous ways of relating via email (the lack of immediate response), and the lack of visual and audio cues.
+These differences include asynchronous ways of relating via email and the lack of visual and audio cues.
 Apart from these physical differences, online therapy still provides very effective emotional support.
 With video and voice I am still able to use many of the creative tools I use in-person including Emotional Freedom Techniques (EFT), Matrix Reimprinting, and Matrix Birth Reimprinting.

 As with in-person therapy you can discuss and explore anything you like although there might be some issues that are better suited to in-person work.